 The Execute feature in Revyl allows you to create and manage end-to-end tests directly from the test editor page.
 Here’s a guide on how to use this feature effectively:

-Starting and Stopping Device
+Starting a Device

-1. Stop Device: Once testing is complete, or if you need to halt the testing process for any reason, you can stop the cloud device by clicking the “Stop Device” button.
+Once testing is complete, or if you need to halt the testing process for any reason, you can stop the cloud device by clicking the “Stop Device” button.
 This helps in managing resources and costs effectively.

 Creating Test Steps